CZ-NIC/dns-probe/doc/Installation.rst

 ************

 DNS Probe can be used on Linux with kernel version at least 3.11.
+It also requires the system to support C++14 standard.
 Installation packages are available from `OBS (openSUSE Build Service)
 <https://build.opensuse.org/project/show/home:CZ-NIC:dns-probe>`_.
 The following distributions are currently supported: Debian 10 and 9, Ubuntu 20.04, 18.04 and 16.04.